Sabokou/BigData/README.md

 processing system (in our case Spark) and processed as a stream (streaming is achieved with Kafka).
 The streaming data is enriched by static data from the database to ensure that all relevant data is taken into consideration.

-The streaming source a container streams random ISBNs from the Google books API into a kafka topic.
-This simulates new books that would added to the legerible book plattform.
+The streaming source a container streams random ISBNs from the Google books API into a Kafka topic.
+This simulates new books that would be added to the legerible book platform.

-The data stream is then ingested from Kafka by a consumer, added to the database of the library and processed by Spark to enhance book recommendations.
-The resulting data from spark processing are then dropped into the datalake, where it can be used for business logic or analysis in the future.
-The datalake is implemented with Apache Cassandra, a distributed database management system that support scalability and is fault-tolerant due to replication.
+The data stream is then ingested from Kafka by a consumer, added to the database of the library, and processed by Spark to enhance book recommendations.
+The resulting data from spark processing are then dropped into the data lake, where it can be used for business logic or analysis in the future.
+The data lake is implemented with Apache Cassandra, a distributed database management system that supports scalability and is fault-tolerant due to replication.

 New books are streamed into the system in small quantities, therefore, it is not necessary to form batches of data.
-Thus, the Kappa architecture, where data is streamed into the system, is preferable in our use-case instead of using the Lambda architecture that first aggregates data into batches.
+Thus, the Kappa architecture, where data is streamed into the system, is preferable in our use-case to using a Lambda architecture in which data is first aggregated into batches.

 <br>

 **Kubernetes architecture**

 Kubernetes is the container management system that enables this distributed application.
 Different microservices are created, automatically managed and connected to each other.
 The following illustration shows which Kubernetes resources are used and how they relate to each other:

 <br>
 <img src="Documentation\assets\Kubernetes-structure.jpg" >